Email Headers and Message Format

 3. Use email-safe HTML and normal links instead.

-4. Send a test email and confirm the content still works without scripts.
+4. Send a test email and confirm that the email content still works without scripts.

 ### Form Tag Found

-An HTML checker found a form inside the email content.
+An HTML email size checker found a form inside the email content.

 1. Remove the embedded form from the email.